juanmaperez/encapsulated.io/src/pages/posts/06-high-order-functions-and-closure/high-order-functions-and-closure.md

   const value2 = multiplyBy2(4)   // 8
 ```

-Above, we are persisting the value multiplier passed in the first call of createMultiplier because it will always be within the scope of multiply function, wich will be returned and assigned to the variable multiplyBy2.
-Now we can execute as many times as we want multiplyBy2 and the multiplier which is gonna reference into its function definition will be always 2.
+Above we are able to persist multiplier, which is within the scope of the multiply function by returning multiply without being executed, that way we attach to it all the lexical environment from where it was created.

 As a note, we need to clarify that once multiply is returned from createMultiplier, it has nothing to do with the function where it was created.
 Once its definition was returned we don't care anymore about createMultiplier but the definition of multiply stored in the variable multiplyBy2.